-All courses will be evaluated for transfer credit into WPU's 4-year Pre-Licensure BSN program.
+All courses will be evaluated for transfer credit into William Penn University's 4-year Pre-Licensure BSN program.
 Selected courses must be completed with a "C" or above to be accepted for the nursing program.
-Required courses below this standard will need to be repeated, either at a community college or at WPU.
+Required courses below this standard will need to be repeated, either at a William Penn University or an accredited outside institute.

 The Registrar's Office will review all transcripts for transfer credit.
 The Division of Nursing only evaluates nursing courses for credit transfer.
 Nursing courses will be reviewed on a case-by-case basis.
-The student may be asked to provide syllabus with course content, tests, papers, etc. to assist in the review of the said courses.
+The student may be asked to provide syllabi with course content, tests, papers, etc. to assist in the review of the said courses.
 Students may be required to demonstrate proficiency of content to receive credit.

 It is the student's responsibility to secure an official transcript from any previous institution.
-Transfer students have approximately 4 weeks from the beginning of their first enrolled term to provide official transcripts to William Penn University.
-At the end of this period, if official transcripts have not been received, financial aid may be modified, and academic credit will not be awarded for this prior work.
+Students have approximately four (4) weeks from the beginning of their first enrolled term to provide official transcripts to William Penn University.
+If at the end of this period, official transcripts have not been received, financial aid may be modified, and academic credit will not be awarded for this prior work.
 A student may appeal to the Vice President for Academic Affairs to have past credit transferred in, after the allowable time frame has passed.
-Please see WPU catalog for other University requirements.
+Please see William Penn University's catalog for other university requirements.